 Knoxville offers a perfect blend of small-town, Southern hospitality and big city entertainment.

 Our historic and revitalized downtown is often host to events that bring in thousands of visitors each year.
-The region’s rich and progressive music scene features everything from local hip-hop concerts at shoebox-sized clubs to mainstream artists on stage at the 700-seat Bijou Theatre to icons like Loretta Lynn and B.B.
-King down the street at the historic 1,000-seat Tennessee Theatre.
+The region’s rich and progressive music scene features everything from local hip-hop concerts at shoebox-sized clubs to mainstream artists on stage at the 700-seat Bijou Theatre and down the street at the historic 1,000-seat Tennessee Theatre.
 Restaurants, pubs, clubs, eclectic shopping, an outdoor farmers’ market, art galleries, history collections, and museums including UT’s Downtown Gallery are all just a few short blocks from campus.

 The country is never far away from the town in Knoxville.